wcm-io/wcm-io-testing/sling-mock/src/site/markdown/index.md

 Additional features provided:

-* `ContentLoader` supports importing JSON data into the mock resource hierarchy to easily prepare a test fixture consisting of a hierarchy of resources and properties.
+* `ContentLoader` supports importing JSON data and binary data into the mock resource hierarchy to easily prepare a test fixture consisting of a hierarchy of resources and properties.
     * The same JSON format can be used that is provided by the Sling GET servlet for output

-See [JSON Importer Usage][usage-json-importer].
+See [Content Loader Usage][usage-content-loader].

 [usage-mocks]: usage-mocks.html
-[usage-json-importer]: usage-json-importer.html
+[usage-content-loader]: usage-content-loader.html
 [apidocs]: apidocs/
 [changelog]: changes-report.html